Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Methods

 This study addresses an inverse problem for input trajectory estimation in microscopic simulation models.
 Given a known initial state and a set of empirical detector data, the objective is to deduce the optimal input trajectory, $a^*$, that minimizes the deviation between the simulation output and the observed data.
 An objective function quantifies this deviation, $\mathcal{L}$, defined as the sum of squared Euclidean distances over the entire simulation horizon as follows:

 subject to $d^{\prime}{ }_k \sim \mathcal{F}\left(a \mid s_0\right)$ for all $k \in \mathcal{K}$, with a given initial state $s_0 \in \mathcal{S}$.

 In this paper, we formulate the DODE problem within an MDP framework, defining it as a process of sequentially determining the optimal departure decision for each OD pair given the current network state.
 An MDP is formally defined by a tuple $\langle\mathcal{S}, \mathcal{A}, p, r, \gamma\rangle$, comprising a state space $\mathcal{S}$, an action space $\mathcal{A}$, a state transition function $p$, a reward function $r$, and a discount factor $\gamma \in[0,1]$.
 This MDP-based approach allows for the optimization of long-term outcomes, thereby addressing the myopic nature of sequential methods.
 Furthermore, by learning a policy instead of optimizing the entire trajectory at once, it circumvents the complexity inherent in the simultaneous formulation.
+An empirical analysis of MDP is provided in \textbf{Appendix A}.